If you haven’t already, it’s probably time to start looking at an order management system for your ecommerce business.

 This is the process I go through for choosing a new OMS:

-1. Define goals
+1. Define your goals

-Buying any new software can be an expensive decision, especially if you choose something that is unnecessary for the size of your business.
+Buying any new software can be an expensive decision, especially if you choose something unnecessary for the size of your business.
 So the first step is to understand exactly what you need the software to do.

 Also, you should consider how your team is already set up.
 If you use a third-party warehouse management system, for example, you need to make sure that any new software will integrate with their tools.